I think the number-one reason most people don't actively participate in their favorite hobby is TIME.

-I know…I know…you are swamped…working, kids, family, pets, etc. I am too!
+I know…I know you are swamped with working, kids, family, pets, etc. I am too!
 It is the American way! 🙂

 7. Organize Your Supplies: this one catches me from time to time!
 You don't want to spend half of the time you have allotted looking for something!
 If you know where everything is and everything has a place it will save you a lot of time!

 8. Use Kits: if you are a scrapbooker there are lots of great kits you can buy!
 You can try monthly subscription kits or even buy kits at Joanns.
 Sure it isn't quite the same as creating a layout completely on your own…but what is your end goal?
 My goal is to get my pictures scrapbooked for my family to enjoy!
 They don't know or care who came up with the layout design!
-Plus you can do a lot of “freestyle” with kits…the key is the time it saves you because you don't have to look for coordinating paper and embellishments!
+Plus, you can do a lot of “freestyle” with kits.
+The key is the time it saves you because you don't have to look for coordinating paper and embellishments!

 What are your hobbies?
 Are you making time for your hobbies?
-If not…what is standing in your way?
+If not, what is standing in your way?

 These are really great tips.
 I have a hard time making time for my hobbies and I miss them.
 I think that if I would schedule time to do them, I probably would end up doing them.
 Having a kit to help out sounds like a great idea too.